broncowdd/SnippetVamp/readme.txt

 - search for more than one word
 - bookmarklet to get snippets from a web page
 - backup/retore/import from/to a snippet.dat file
+- an option to create a snippet package when you start a brand new project

 Todo list:
 --------------------------------------------------------------
 - help & doc ;-)
-- an option to create a snippet package when you start a brand new project
 - optimize code & css (surely a big pain in the ass final task ^^)
 - crypt the data file ?
+- a skin system

 Bugs: